smeriwether/merimerimeri.com/posts/font-display.md

 Even with those definitions it can be difficult to decide what to do with the web fonts on your website.
-Instead of thinking about how fonts are rendered, I’ve found it helpful to think about what my design requires or how critical are the fonts to the experience of my website.
+Instead of thinking about how fonts are rendered, I've found it helpful to think about what my design requires or how critical are the fonts to the experience of my website.
 With this framing, I have different names to the font-display values.